tomchapin/roku-search-launcher/Readme.md

 ## Installation

-Copy the config.example.yaml file to a file called config.yaml and edit it so that it points at your Roku device on your network
+1. Copy the config.example.yaml file to a file called config.yaml and edit it so that it points at your Roku device on your network

+2. Run `pip install -r requirements.txt`

 ## Example Usage